 Keep an eye out for these tell-tale signs.

 The clearest sign of a silo in the workplace is two teams tackling the same responsibilities.
 We know duplicate work is costly for the company, but it’s also terrible for team morale.
-It pits teams against one another and renders work that employees put time and care into meaningless.
+It pits teams against one another and renders work that employees put time and care into effectively meaningless.

 One way to ensure teams are synchronizing without overlapping is to use technology.

 It’s no wonder silo mentality thrives in this kind of setting.
-If you want to eliminate silo’s, you’ll need to ensure that everyone understands and buys into the company’s goals and vision.
+If you want to eliminate silo’s, you’ll need to ensure that everyone understands and buys into the company’s overall vision.
 All teams need to be moving forward together, creating departmental and individual goals that align with the greater purpose of the company.